 Join Rigado and the Bluetooth Special Interest Group as we explore the future of…

-The New and Improved Bluetooth® 6.0
+The New and Improved Bluetooth® Core Specification Version 6.0

 The highly anticipated Bluetooth Core Specification Version 6.0 is finally here, marking a significant…